ecogetaway/AlertIntelligence-NoiseReduction-MSPs/DEMO_SCRIPT_LIVE_MODE.md

 ## Alerts (60–75s)
 - Switch to Alerts tab.
-- “New alerts fade/slide in, existing alerts mutate, some resolve.
-Mix is 60% add / 30% mutate / 10% resolve, capped to last 20 alerts to keep it snappy.”
+- "New alerts fade/slide in, existing alerts mutate, some resolve.
+Mix is 60% add / 30% mutate / 10% resolve, capped to last 20 alerts to keep it snappy."

-- Use filters:
+### 🆕 NEW: Live Simulator (30s)
+- Point to yellow banner: "This is our Live Simulator - real-time alert injection."
+- Enable simulator, change interval to 2000ms, enable Burst mode.
+- "Watch alerts flow in with 🎮 tags - perfect for demos!"

+### 🆕 NEW: Filter Presets (20s)
+- Show preset bar: "Quick filters for common scenarios."
+- Click "Critical Only", then "Save view" → name it "Demo Filter".
+- "Custom presets persist in localStorage."

+### 🆕 NEW: Incident Grouping (15s)
+- Toggle "Grouped by Incident" button.
+- "Smart correlation groups related alerts together."

+### Enhanced Filters & Bulk Ops
-  - Set Severity to “Critical” (or any) and Status to “Active”.
+- Use filters: Set Severity to "Critical" and Status to "Active".
-  - Toggle “Only Active” quick filter; show count text updates.
+- Toggle "Only Active" quick filter; show count text updates.
+- **🆕 NEW**: Click "Bulk Actions" → show professional dialog with confirmation.
-- Select a few alerts and show bulk actions (acknowledge/resolve) to demonstrate UX (no backend calls).
+- Select a few alerts and demonstrate the enhanced bulk operations.

+## 🆕 NEW: Alert Detail Drawer (30s)
+- Click on any alert card to open the detail drawer.
+- "Rich alert details with AI triage, metadata, and remediation steps."
+- Show AI triage section for simulator alerts: "🤖 AI classification and recommendations."
+- Close drawer and click another alert to show different details.

 ## Incidents (30–45s)
 - Switch to Incidents.
-- “Correlated incidents summarize related alerts and AI notes.
-In production, these derive from Keep or our API; here we show the flow.”
+- "Correlated incidents summarize related alerts and AI notes.
+In production, these derive from Keep or our API; here we show the flow."

 ## Export (15–20s)
 - Back on Alerts, click Export → choose CSV or JSON.
 “Quick export of the filtered view for handoff.”

 ## Wrap (15–20s)
-- “This is a polished, judge‑friendly demo: zero servers, realistic live behavior, clear UX.
-Post‑hackathon, we’ll wire the frontend to Keep or our FastAPI and deploy backend to Render.”
+- "This is a polished, judge‑friendly demo: zero servers, realistic live behavior, clear UX, plus 5 new advanced features for professional alert management.
+Post‑hackathon, we'll wire the frontend to Keep or our FastAPI and deploy backend to Render."

 ## Troubleshooting Notes
 - If animations stop: toggle Live Off/On.